MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 # Automate on virtual desktops

-With the Power Automate agent for virtual desktops, you can automate processes on virtual desktops just as easily as you can on physical devices.
+With the Power Automate agent for virtual desktops, you can automate processes on virtual desktops as easily as you can on physical devices.
 If your virtual desktop uses Citrix or Microsoft Remote Desktop Protocol (RDP), you can [capture UI elements](ui-elements.md), [deploy UI automation actions](actions-reference/uiautomation.md), and [create desktop flows using the recorder](recording-flow.md), just like on your physical desktop.

 The Power Automate agent for virtual desktops must be running both while you're designing a flow and when the flow runs.
 The agent starts automatically when a user logs in to the virtual desktop.
 If it isn't running on your virtual desktop, launch the agent manually.
-To launch the Power Automate agent for virtual desktops manually, double-click the shortcut on your desktop, or search for *Power Automate agent for virtual desktops* on the **Start** menu and then select the respective result, or go to the installation directory of the Power Automate agent for virtual desktops (by default, it is `C:\Program Files (x86)\Power Automate agent for virtual desktops`) and double-click **PAD.RDP.ControlAgent.exe.**
+To launch the Power Automate agent for virtual desktops manually, double-click the shortcut on your desktop, or search for *Power Automate agent for virtual desktops* on the **Start** menu and then select the respective result, or go to the installation directory of the Power Automate agent for virtual desktops (by default, it's `C:\Program Files (x86)\Power Automate agent for virtual desktops`) and double-click **PAD.RDP.ControlAgent.exe.**

-It's important to install Power Automate for desktop on the machine where you'll be developing and executing your desktop flows, and Power Automate agent for virtual desktops on the machine where the flow just interacts with for UI automation actions.
+It's important to install Power Automate for desktop on the machine where you're developing and executing your desktop flows, and Power Automate agent for virtual desktops on the machine where the flow just interacts with for UI automation actions.
 This second machine can be a Citrix Desktop, a host machine for a Citrix Virtual App, a remote desktop with Windows RDP communication, or a machine that hosts a Remote Desktop app.

 ## Prerequisites